-Immediately following direct placement of LIPA's Electric System General Revenue Bonds, Series 2015A Municipal Market Data (MMD) Floating Rate Notes (FRNs) totaling \$200 million and Series 2016A MMD FRNs totaling \$175 million, LIPA entered into five-year basis agreements (total return swap) whereby the counterparty agreed to pay LIPA an amount equal to the floating MMD FRN coupon plus 110 basis points, and LIPA agreed to pay the counterparty 69.4% of 1-month London Interbank Offered Rate (LIBOR) plus 36 basis points.
+Immediately following direct placement of LIPA's Electric System General Revenue Bonds, Series 2015A Municipal Market Data (MMD) Floating Rate Notes (FRNs) totaling \$200 million and Series 2016A MMD FRNs totaling \$175 million, LIPA entered into five-year basis agreements (total return swap agreement) whereby the counterparty agreed to pay LIPA an amount equal to the floating MMD indexed FRN coupon, and LIPA agreed to pay the counterparty 69.4% of 1-month LIBOR plus 36 basis points.
 In 2020, the basis agreement related to the 2015A FRNs was amended to extend the agreement to June 29, 2023.
-The additional spread LIPA pays was reduced, and the calculation of the amount payable upon termination was revised.
-At the five-year expiration or the early termination of the agreements, the counterparty pays LIPA an amount equal to 0% of the first \$0.25 of gain (per \$100 notional principal amount of the FRN) and 90% of any thereafter in the market value of the MMD FRN and LIPA pays the counterparty 100% of any decrease in the market value of the MMD FRN, provided however, that if LIPA exercises its right to call or remarket the MMD FRN, the value of either agreement will be zero and neither party will have a payment obligation.
+At the five-year expiration or the early termination of the agreements, the counterparty pays LIPA an amount equal to 0% of the first \$0.25 of gain (per \$100 notional principal amount of the FRN) and thereafter 90% of the gain in the market value of the MMD FRN and LIPA pays the counterparty 100% of any decrease in the market value of the MMD FRN, provided however, that if LIPA exercises its right to call or remarket the MMD FRN, the value of either agreement will be zero and neither party will have a payment obligation.

-The total return swap agreement related to the 2016A FRNs expired on September 30, 2021, and the Electric System General Revenue Bonds, Series 2016A MMD FRNS totaling \$175 million were called on October 1, 2021 and refinanced with the Electric System General Revenue Bonds Series 2021A.
+The total return swap agreement related to the 2016A FRNs expired on September 30, 2021, and the Electric System General Revenue Bonds, Series 2016A MMD FRNs totaling \$175 million were called on October 1, 2021 and refinanced with the Electric System General Revenue Bonds Series 2021A.

-LIPA also has two forward-starting interest rate swap transactions.
-The swaps become effective on September 1, 2022, and were executed in anticipation of issuing bonds to refund LIPA's Electric System General Revenue Bonds, Series 2012A and 2012B, which are callable in 2022.
-LIPA agreed to pay each counterparty the fixed interest rates in the table above in exchange for receiving 70% of 1-month LIBOR.
-LIPA has the ability to terminate each swap at no cost beginning on September 1, 2027, and monthly thereafter.
+In December 2019, LIPA entered into two forward-starting interest rate swap transactions which became effective on September 1, 2022, and were executed in anticipation of issuing bonds to refund certain of LIPA's Electric System General Revenue Bonds callable in 2022.
+During 2022, LIPA terminated one of its forward-starting swaps and received an approximately \$8 million termination payment.
+Under the remaining forward-starting swap (fixed-payer swap), LIPA has agreed to pay to the counterparty the fixed interest rate of 1.8571% in exchange for receiving 70% of 1-month LIBOR.
+LIPA has the option to terminate the swap on September 1, 2027, and monthly thereafter.